DeepanshuJindal30/Facebook-Microservice-Insights/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for discussion.

 ## License
-This project is licensed under [Your License Here].
+This project is licensed under Deepanshu Jindal.